ericstolly/cipher/chapters/chapter-2-infection.md

 This chapter covers the infection code used in the malicious code to hire dubbed Cipher-Panel.

 ### Introduction
-The infection code for this malcious software is the best example of failed obfuscation the world has to offer, it is downloaded and ran via the payload code in [Chapter 1](https://github.com/ericstolly/cipher/blob/main/chapters/chapter-1-payload.md).
+The infection code for this malicious software is one of the best examples of failed obfuscation the world has to offer.
+The code is downloaded and excuted via the payload code we covered in [Chapter 1](https://github.com/ericstolly/cipher/blob/main/chapters/chapter-1-payload.md).

 #### Original Code
 ```lua